Geometrical Product Specification and Verification: Tolerance zone

-Theoretical Exact Dimension (TED)
+Theoretical exact dimension

-TED are identified on a nominal model by dimensions with a framed nominal value without any tolerance.
+Theoretical exact dimensions (TED) are identified on a nominal model by dimensions with a framed nominal value without any tolerance.
 Those dimensions are not specification by themselves but are needed when applying constraints to build datum or to determine the orientation or location of the tolerance zone.
 TED can also be used for other purposes e.g. to define the nominal shape or dimensions of a profile.

 When applying constraints generally two types of TED are to be taken into account: